• Art Magazine

 Candlelight changes everything.
 Different heights and shapes on your table create the visual depth that makes the meal special.
 Tall candlesticks alternating with tealights, perhaps a few scattered throughout—this layered approach to lighting encourages guests to settle down and enjoy both the food and the moment.

-Entrance: oversized wreaths and Mirrors arches
+Entrance: oversized wreaths and mirrored arches

 First impressions are crucial, which is why your entryway deserves bold choices.
 Extra-large wreaths—we're talking sizes between 1 and 1.5 meters—immediately create a wow factor and signal to guests that something special awaits them inside.
 These impressive pieces are especially well-suited for entryways with generous ceiling heights or ample wall space.